-- (a) The Employer will give a minimum of one month's notice of layoff for employees with one and two years completed employment; for three and four years completed employment, two months' notice; for five years or greater, three months' notice; or pay in lieu of required notice for wages and benefits. - (b) In the event of an election or electoral recall of the MLA, (a) will not apply and one month's notice will be deemed to have been served on Election Day.
-Where such notice is not given, pay in lieu shall be paid. - (c) If an employee is laid off after such notice, but before the effective date of layoff, the employee shall be paid for that part of the notice period during which work was not available.

-(d) Employees will immediately be recalled to work when the MLA is re-elected.
+- (a) The Employer will give a minimum of one month's notice of layoff for employees with one and two years completed employment; for three and four years completed employment, two months' notice; for five years or greater, three months' notice; or pay in lieu of required notice for wages and benefits. - (b) In the event of an election or electoral recall of the MLA, (a) will not apply and one month's notice will be deemed to have been served on Election Day for employees with one to three years' service and two months' notice for employees with four or more years of service.
+Where such notice is not given, pay in lieu shall be paid. - (c) If an employee is laid off after such notice, but before the effective date of layoff, the employee shall be paid for that part of the notice period during which work was not available. - (d) Employees will immediately be recalled to work when the MLA is re-elected.